techfromsage/talis-cdk8s-constructs/README.md

   - Supports adding Nginx reverse proxy.
   - Supports canary releases with a separate canary deployment and load balancer, allowing to test the new version via host hack.
   - Details in a [simple](./examples/simple-web-service/README.md) and [advanced](./examples/advanced-web-service/README.md) examples.

+## Available utilities

+- `createImagePullSecret` - Creates a secret with auth credentials for pulling images from a private registry.
+- `getCanaryStage` - Gets the stage of a canary deployment from an environment variable, and validates its value.
+- `getEksDashboardUrl` - Builds the URL of the Kubernetes dashboard for a given cluster and namespace.
+- `getGraphsUrl` - Builds the URL of the Grafana workload dashboard for a given cluster and namespace.
+- `getLogsUrl` - Builds the URL of the Grafana logs dashboard for a given cluster and app.
+- `nginxUtil.createConfigMap` - Creates a ConfigMap for Nginx reverse proxy, with optional default configuration; The ConfigMap can be used with `WebService`'s `nginx.configMap` property.
+- `nginxUtil.getDefaultConfig` - Returns the default Nginx reverse proxy configuration to expose the application on the specified port; Output of this function is used with `createConfigMap` with `includeDefaultConfig` enabled.
+- `nginxUtil.getSameSiteCookiesConfig` - Return the Nginx configuration that patches `Set-Cookie` headers to use the `SameSite` attribute; Output of this function is used with `createConfigMap` with `includeSameSiteCookiesConfig` enabled.

 ## Useful commands